Cuban Beef Picadillo

 This post may contain affiliate links.
 See our disclosure policy.

-Skipping the raisins and olives is the most common way to turn a picadillo into a plain beef-and-tomato skillet.
-They’re a small addition, but they’re the whole identity of the dish.
+That sweet-against-briny combination is what makes a picadillo taste like a picadillo.
+Skip the raisins and olives and you’ve got a plain beef-and-tomato skillet.
+They’re a small addition carrying the whole identity of the dish.

 Why You’ll Love This Recipe